The transition is well underway…

 For an MLM, they’re in a pretty solid market.
-Renewable energy shouldn’t be losing popularity anytime soon and the company is partnered with Elon Musk and SolarCity so they have some solid credibility.
+Renewable energy shouldn’t be losing popularity anytime soon and the company is partnered with most top solar panel companies, giving some solid credibility.

-But as far as money making opportunities go, there are still better options out there…
+As you can see, it’s an interesting business.
+But as far as money-making opportunities go, there are still better options out there…

 Either way, here’s the full review on Powur (the company).

-Powur’s website starts out with a ticker showing that they’ve sequestered over 5 million pounds of CO2 and counting, as well as a bold statement:
+Powur’s website starts out with a ticker showing that they’ve sequestered over 54 million pounds of CO2 and counting.
+Their mission?

 “The greatest transfer of wealth in history is happening right now as society trades dirty energy for a sustainable future.
 Powur gives you the chance to be part of the solution and create the life of your dreams.”